Sierraffinity/CrystalDust/tools/poryscript/README.md

 ```

 To automatically convert your Poryscript scripts when compiling a decomp project, perform these two steps:
-1. Add the `poryscript` command-line executable tool to the `tools` directory.
+1. Create a new `tools/poryscript/` directory, and add the `poryscript` command-line executable tool to it.
 Also copy `font_widths.json` to the same location.
 ```
-# For example, on Windows, place the file here.
+# For example, on Windows, place the files here.
 pokeemerald/tools/poryscript/poryscript.exe
 pokeemerald/tools/poryscript/font_widths.json
 ```